alaa-almaliki/php-symlink/README.md

 #PHP Symlink

-Links `target` directory and its sub-directories and containing files to the `destination` directory.
+Links the `target` sub-directories and containing files to the `destination` directory.

 ### Download
 Use `git clone` or download `ZIP`